Omycron83/Notes/ML/Neural Network.md

 After reaching $L_o$, the loss function $L(L_o, \hat{y})$ is evaluated between the predicted output layer values $L_o$ and the actual target values $\hat{y}$.
 It measures the distance between the two and is thus to be minimized, which is done using certain optimizers as well as backpropagation.
 ## Backwards-Propagation
-In backpropagtion, the gradient w.r.t. each weight matrix $\theta_n$
+In backpropagtion, the gradient w.r.t. each weight matrix $\theta_n$, $\nabla_{\theta_n} L$ is to be determined to then be used in various optimizers.
+This can be done using the chain rule and elementary

 ## Optimizers
 ## Regularization and Hyperparameter-Tuning